MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 .. image:: ../_static/images/Bubble_43.png
    :width: 1000px

 Start a workflow for the "Submit" button.
 Select Data(Things)>Create a new thing.
 Under "Type", select "post".
-We are goingto set this post's fields as shown here:
+We are going to set this post's fields as shown here:

 .. image:: ../_static/images/Bubble_45.png
    :width: 1000px